-The best way to water outdoor potted plants
+The best way to water containers

 - Containers dry out quickly and need to be watered often.
-For example, in hot dry places like where I live in Arizona, containers dry out very quickly during the summer and may need to be watered twice a day.
+For example, in hot, dry places like where I live in Arizona, containers dry out very quickly during the summer and may need to be watered twice a day.

-- Hand watering containers is time consuming (especially if you have to do it more than once a day!)
+- Hand watering containers is time-consuming (especially if you have to do it more than once a day!).

 - Watering just the top of the outdoor potted plants isn’t effective, but watering until water runs out the bottom can waste water.